gitkraken/vscode-gitlens/README.md

 Install the GitLens extension by clicking the install link above, or from the Extensions side bar in Visual Studio Code, by searching for GitLens.
 Once installed you will be greeted with the GitLens Welcome experience to guide you through some of GitLens' many features and settings.

-Use the `Switch to Pre-Release Version` above to be on the cutting edge and be the first to experience new features.
+Use `Switch to Pre-Release Version` on the extension banner to be on the cutting edge and be the first to experience new features.

 ## Is GitLens Free?